harleyzh/reading/Building Secure & Reliable Systems/README.md

 - If granted approval, the proxy executes the command, waits for the result, and attaches the return code, stdout, and stderr to the RPC response.

 ![image-3-1](https://github.com/Harleyzheng/reading/blob/master/Building%20Secure%20%26%20Reliable%20Systems/images/3-1.png)

+# Chapter 4

+**Initial Velocity Versus Sustained Velocity**

+Projects not account for critical requirements like security, reliability, and main‐ tainability early in the project cycle may indeed increase your project’s velocity early in the project’s lifetime.
+However, experience shows that doing so also usually slows you down significantly later.1